For questions concerning your trash bill, contact Sandi Preston.

 Trash Reminders and Special Notices:

 Yard waste must be in biodegradable paper bags or containers that can be dumped.
 Plastic bags are not accepted.
-Branches under 3″ in diameter must be cut approximately 3 foot in length, bundled and tied, and placed at the curb by 6 AM on collection day.
+Branches must be under 3″ in diameter and must be cut approximately 3 foot in length, bundled and tied, and placed at the curb by 6 AM on collection day.
 No rocks, logs, stumps, dirt, or ashes will be taken.

 Consider composting your yard waste.
 It only takes a small area to compost a large volume of material.
-Below are some materials to get you started: Guide to Backyard Composting
+Below are some materials to get you started:

 Penn State College of Agricultural Science slideshow: Composting is Natural Recycling